 Membership is open to anyone who wants to sing; we do not hold auditions.
 Rehearsals are held on Monday evenings at 7:20 pm in the main hall at the back of the first floor of Chadderton Town Hall, Middleton Rd, Chadderton OL9 6PP (see photo below).

-On Sunday April 2nd 2017 at 7 pm at the Royal Northern College of Music we will present a Passiontide performance of Handel’s Messiah – deservedly his most famous choral work.
+On Sunday November 12th 2017 at 7 pm at the Royal Northern College of Music we will present “War and Peace”, which will include Karl Jenkins’ mass for peace “The Armed Man” and a new work by Dan Forrest entitled “Requiem for the Living”.
 For further details click the title above.